MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 As stated earlier, we recommended that you apply as many semantic labels to your schema as applicable.
 This is because your end-users can use semantic labels as part of their prompt in Copilot for Microsoft 365.
 For example, an end-user can ask Copilot for all of the files that were last modified within the last week.
 If the `lastModifiedDateTime` semantic label isn't applied to your schema, then Copilot for Microsoft 365 can't return the expected result to that user.

 The `searchable` property label is the most important with respect to Copilot for Microsoft 365.
 It defines which properties can be searched against.
-If you would like your users' prompts in Copilot for Microsoft 365 to match content stored in certain properties, then you should make those properties searchable.
+If you would like your users' prompts in Copilot for Microsoft 365 to match content stored in certain properties, then you must make those properties searchable.

 ## See also